Skip to Main Content

 I = Post-analyzer light intensity

-Θ = Anglular difference between the polarizer polarization & analyzer transmission axes
+Θ = Angular difference between the polarizer polarization & analyzer transmission axes

 Another important aspect of plane polarized light is that its intensity is 1⁄2 that of the original unpolarized light incident on the first polarizer.
 This is of importance to vision users if the application is already starved for light – any use of a single or especially a pair or more of polarizers may produce a considerable loss of image intensity.
 We will describe and illustrate these points in the following sections.